 This includes Tantric, Yoga, Reiki, relaxation therapy, meditation, Psychotherapy, visualization, imagination and so on.
 That being said, if any practice ever uses consciousness to improve human body mind and energy, they are qigong, just in different forms and have different focuses.

-When people open their mind to see what qigong really is, it’s easy to accept that everyone needs qigong in every aspect of life.
+When you can open your mind to see what qigong really is, it’s easy to understand that qigong is involved in our daily life.
+Do you need Qigong?